xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 A `.terraform` directory will be created, downloads provider dependencies, and installs referenced modules.
 The init command technically does a few other things, but we can go over that at a later date.

 Microsoft recommends having at least two domain controllers, most obviously for availability reasons, but additionally as it's become convention to split the flexible single master operations (FSMO) between domain controllers.
-Deploying multiples of the same resource in Terraform can accomplished via the `count` meta-argument.
+Deploying multiples of the same resource in Terraform can be accomplished via the `count` meta-argument.
 If you set it to 2, then 2 of those resources will deployed.

 Here's what the declaration for the VMs looks like, which will be placed in a new `virtual_machine.tf` file: